Frequently Asked Questions

 Q: Is Taylor University Online accredited?

-Yes, Taylor University is accredited by The Higher Learning Commission and is a member of the North Central Association.
+Yes, Taylor University is accredited by The Higher Learning Commission.

 Q: Are course credits transferable?